dpgaspar/Flask-AppBuilder/docs/views.rst

 As you can see, those methods are public.
 So let's secure them.
 Change views.py to::

-    from flask.ext.appbuilder import AppBuilder, BaseView, expose, has_access from app import appbuilder
+    from flask_appbuilder import AppBuilder, BaseView, expose, has_access from app import appbuilder